kawaegle/setup_arch/README.md

 # Setup-arch

-This script is here for Archlinux, and primary derivate. ou need the official archlinux mirrorlist (archlinux,blackarch,anarchy....)
+This script is here for Archlinux, and primary derivate. you need the official archlinux mirrorlist (archlinux, blackarch, anarchy....)

 For start script run the following commande:
-'sudo ./start.sh'
+'./start.sh'

 ## TO DO LIST